alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 You've done the work above in order to create onion-network-addresses and create easy ways to configure applications that can talk to them consistently, with a reasonable minimum of useful metadata that could be used to identify the machine's location or "true" IP address which would open it up to (eg:) DDoS attack.

-The next logical step for the attacker would be to scan networks looking for machines named `invalid.invalid` and attack them anyway, so it's wise for this server to be very limited in terms of to whom it will listen for incoming IP connections, if anyone
+The next logical step for the attacker would be to scan networks looking for machines named `invalid.invalid` and attack them anyway, so it's wise for this server to be very limited in terms of to whom it will listen for incoming IP connections.

 Therefore we install a firewall and default-deny all incoming connection attempts: